fack2/express-workshop/README.md

 1. **One route to cities**
     - Task
       - Serve `Hello [city name]` (e.g. `Hello London`) on the `/london`, `/nazareth`, `/gaza` paths.
 Use only one route handler to handle the requests.
+    - Notes
+      - in the browser show that this now works for any city

 1. **new-york newyork**
     - Task